CraftAcademyLabs/ca_course/bdd_with_rails.md

 When your low-level tests are green, you have permission to write new examples or refactor existing implementation.
 You must not, in the context of that refactoring, add new functionality/flexibility.

-When your low-level tests are red, you have permission to write or change implmentation code only for the purpose of making the existing tests go green.
-You must resist the urge to write the code to pass your next test, which doesn’t exist, or implement features you’ll need "some day."
+When your low-level tests are red, you have permission to write or change implementation code only for the purpose of making the existing tests go green.
+You must resist the urge to write the code to pass your next test, which doesn't exist, or implement features you’ll need "some day."

 ####Prerequisites
-We assume that you have your Development environment setup according to instructions in this book and that you are working on eaither a Linux or OSX based computer.
+We assume that you have your Development environment setup according to instructions in this book and that you are working on either a Linux or OSX based computer.

 ###Setting up the application